Bug #1283

 Files

-Updated by Rubidium almost 15 years ago
+Updated by Rubidium over 15 years ago

 I've got a similar problem with (lighttpd + mod-proxy) + (apache2 + dav_svn).